bumblehuang/studentPortfolio/README.md

 ## The interpretation of the charts:

 ```
-First the beeswarm has the default linear color, and it is really hard to interpret
+First the beeswarm has the default linear color, and it is really hard to interpret the different
-the different location either from the perspective of time or the classification of the location.
+location either from the perspective of time or the classification of the location.Using black
-Using black color is escpecially not helpful for the distinguishing the ratios.
+color is escpecially not helpful for the distinguishing the ratios.

-Later by exploring different kinds of charts, the best chart to represent the data that
+Later by exploring different kinds of charts, the best chart to represent the data that can group
-can group them into location and time at the same time, is the circle packaging chart.
+them into location and time at the same time, is the circle packing chart.This chart is perfectly
-This chart is perfectly classifying the data into Time-Location Hierarchy and would help
+classifying the data into Time-Location Hierarchy and would help people to know the general
-people to know the general comparison in a specific year.I tried to use a time series
+comparison in a specific year.I tried to use a time series chart to represent the time trend for
-chart to represent the time trend for each country, but it didn't went well as it doesn't
+each country, but it didn't went well as it doesn't have a label for each location.Thus, by setting
-have a label for each location.Thus, by setting very contrasting color the chart is outputing
+very contrasting color the chart is outputing very clear view of the ratio in that year,which is the
-very clear view of the ratio in that year, in this Circle packaging.
+size of each circle in this Circle packing chart.

-I have also displayed the Beeswarm version with the color assignment,
+I have also displayed the Beeswarm version with the color assignment, which gets more helpful in
-which gets more helpful in representing the data.
+representing the data.
 ```